MiraGeoscience/geoh5py/docs/content/geoh5_format/hierarchy.rst

 Data are currently **always stored as a 1D array**, even in the case of single-value data with the ``Object`` association (in which case it is a 1D array of length 1).
-See the :ref:`Data Types <data_types>` section for the list of supported data types.
+See the `Data Types`_ section for the list of supported data types.

 **Attributes**